Normal liver vs. liver cirrhosis

 - Increased risk of liver cancer.
-A large proportion of people who develop liver cancer that forms within the liver itself have cirrhosis.
+A large proportion of people who develop liver cancer have pre-existing cirrhosis.

 - Maintain a healthy weight.
 An excess amount of body fat can damage your liver.
 Talk to your doctor about a weight-loss plan if you are obese or overweight.

 - Reduce your risk of hepatitis.
 Sharing needles and having unprotected sex can increase your risk of hepatitis B and C. Ask your doctor about hepatitis vaccinations.